 How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 Details:

 Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and anti-bribery matters.
+environmental, social and employee matters, respect for human rights, anticorruption and anti-bribery matters.